Taiwing/rainfall/level1/README.md

 > Note that the return address bytes have been reversed since we're dealing with
 > a little endian system.

-The command above will output the fallowing, meaning that we indeed reached and exeucted the run() function:
+The command above will output the following, meaning that we indeed reached and executed the run() function:

 ```
 Good...
 Wait what?